No one thinks about how good the app performance is until it loads slowly.

 • Avoid redirects while app launching as it increases the time of delivering data to end-user.

 For a successful product that users love and stick to, the ability to perform flawlessly is one of the most important criteria.
-On a regular basis, we advise to monitor app performance using APM tools to spot why your application performance leaves something to be desired and react fast.
+On a regular basis, we advise to monitor logs of app performance using APM tools to spot why your application performance leaves something to be desired and react fast.

 If you have run through the checklist but your mobile app still lags behind in performance, you should take a deeper app performance audit to determine the issue source in order to address it correctly.